quantuminformation/ai-agent-toolkit/README.md

 ## Troubleshooting

+- No -it provided
+  - When the container is started without a TTY, the bootstrap will still sync repos, apply network policy, and seed data, but it will intentionally skip launching the interactive CLI.
+Re-run with -it (or use scripts/run_agent.sh) if you want an interactive Codex session.

 - First run on empty remotes
   - If the remote has no branches, bootstrap prints a one-time sequence to initialize the branch (e.g., main) before proceeding.